mwjazz/keyword_platform/README.md

 Use these files to upload to Google Ads via Google Ads Editor.

-> IMPORTANT: It is important you use Google Ads Editor instead of uploading via
+> [!IMPORTANT] It is important you use Google Ads Editor instead of uploading via
 > Bulk Actions in the Google Ads UI.

 ## Workers & Costs